You're Next: Plot

-Paul finds sleeping bags and food wrappers that indicate the killers have been staying in the house for some time.
-He finds Felix and Zee and starts to explain it to them, only for Fox Mask to slit his throat with a machete.
-It is then revealed that Felix and Zee hired the assassins to murder the family so they could collect their inheritance.
-Lamb Mask finds Tiger Mask's corpse and flips the dinner table over in rage.
-He discovers a wounded Drake hiding, but retreats after Erin stabs him with a screwdriver.
-Erin sets up nail traps by the house's entrances, explaining to Zee that she grew up in a survivalist compound where she learned combat and survival skills.
-Felix meets Drake in the basement and kills him out of pity by stabbing him with multiple screwdrivers.
+Paul finds sleeping bags, food wrappers, and bottles of urine in the closet, indicating that the killers have been hiding out in the house for some time.
+He presents this evidence to Felix and Zee, proclaiming that this was a targeted attack and not a random act of violence.
+Fox then approaches from behind and slits his throat.
+Felix and Zee emotionlessly watch him die, before Felix admonishes Fox for having killed his father right in front of him; the murderers are in fact assassins hired by Felix and Zee to murder the family so the two could collect their inheritance.
+Meanwhile, Lamb finds Tiger's corpse and becomes enraged.
+He discovers a wounded Drake, but retreats after Erin stabs him in the back with a screwdriver.
+While setting up nail traps, Erin explains to Zee that she grew up in a survivalist compound, where she learned combat and survival skills.
+While they are looking for tools to use as weapons, Felix reveals to Drake that Kelly has been killed.
+He then stabs Drake to death with several screwdrivers.

-On the upper floor, Erin comes across Paul's body.
-She jumps through a window to escape Fox Mask, injuring her leg.
-Lamb Mask is injured by one of her nail traps.
-While hiding, Erin overhears an argument between Felix, Zee, Fox Mask, and Lamb Mask where it was revealed that Lamb Mask and Tiger Mask were brothers.
-Her cell phone beeps to indicate that her text to 911 has gone through, alerting the killers.
-She is able to ambush and kill Lamb Mask by stabbing him in the head.
+Erin is attacked by Fox and jumps through a window to escape, injuring her leg.
+She hides in the woods, but is chased back to the house by Lamb.
+She sneaks into the house and hides behind a curtain.
+Lamb, climbing through the window, is injured by one of the nail traps.
+Erin overhears an argument between Felix, Zee, Fox, and Lamb, revealing that Lamb and Tiger were brothers.
+Her phone receives an alert stating that one of the emergency texts she was attempting to send to 911 has gone through.
+She ambushes Lamb before fatally stabbing him.

-Realizing she cannot outrun Fox Mask with a wounded leg, Erin sets a trap at the front door where an ax would fall and kill anyone who opened the door.
-Fox Mask enters through a window, so Erin lures him into the basement, where she blinds him with a camera before cracking his skull with a log, killing him.
-Zee and Felix attempt to kill Erin themselves, but she kills Felix by shredding the top of his head with a blender before stabbing Zee in the top of the head with a knife.
-Felix's cell phone rings and Erin answers without speaking.
-Believing he is speaking to Felix, Crispin reveals his involvement in the scheme.
-Erin confronts him when he returns, and Crispin explains that she was never meant to be targeted.
-After he attempts to bribe her into staying quiet, she kills him in disgust by stabbing him in the neck and eye.
+Realizing she cannot outrun Fox with a wounded leg, she sets a trap at the front door with Lamb’s axe, positioning it above the door to fall and kill anyone who opens it.
+Fox re-enters the house through the window, but is lured into the basement and killed with a log.
+Zee and Felix attempt to kill Erin themselves, but she kills Felix by shredding his head with a blender before stabbing Zee in the top of the head with a knife.
+When Felix's cell phone rings, Erin answers the call without speaking.
+Believing he is speaking to Felix, Crispian reveals his involvement in the scheme.
+Erin confronts him when he returns.
+Crispian explains that she was never meant to be targeted and attempts to bribe her into staying quiet.
+Disgusted that he would sacrifice his family for money, she kills him by stabbing him in the side of the neck and eye.

-A police officer arrives and shoots Erin in the shoulder, having seen her kill Crispin.
-After calling for backup, he attempts to enter the house and falls victim to Erin's front door trap, with the axe hitting him in the head just as the movie cuts to a blood splattered "You're next".
+A police officer arrives and shoots Erin in the shoulder, having seen her kill Crispian.
+He enters the house, despite Erin's attempts to dissuade him and falls victim to the axe trap.